popcorndao/audit/README.md

 -   **VaultController:** This contract bundles all previously mentioned contracts.
 It adds additional ux and safety measures to the creation of **Vaults**, **Adapters** and **Staking** contracts.
 Any management function in the protocol must be executed via the **VaultController**.
 -   **AdminProxy:** This contract owns any clone and most infrastructure contracts.
 Its used to make ownership transfers easy in case the **VaultController** should get updated.
 This contracts forwards almost all calls from the **VaultController**.

 **Note:** This system ensures that minimal user input is needed and executions are handled with valid inputs and in the correct order.
 The goal is to minimize human error and the attack surface.
 A lot of configurations for **Adapters** and **Strategies** is very protocol specific.
-These are therefore mainly handled in the implementations itself.
+These are therefore mainly handled in the implementations itself. **Adapters** should receive all there critical data from an on-chain registry of the underlying protocol.
+As its nearly impossible to tell otherwise if the passed in configuration is malicious.
 There is still a need for some kind of governance to ensure that only correct and safe **Templates** are added and dangerous assets get rejected.
 <br/>

 ![vaultInfraFlow](./vaultInfraFlow.PNG)